Demand Side Response (DSR)

 Demand Side Response could enable your business to unlock untapped revenue from your existing assets, whilst also helping to fulfil your sustainability and CSR goals.
 It also gives you valuable insight into your business’s energy consumption patterns, helping you to deliver further improvements in energy efficiency.
 Additionally, regularly utilising backup generation for DSR constitutes an additional testing regime for your assets.

-Some DSR schemes such as Firm Frequency Response and the Capacity Market enable your business to be paid just for making capacity available to respond to events, meaning your assets would still be generating revenue in the form of availability payments even where they are not required to deliver .
+Some DSR schemes such as Firm Frequency Response and the Capacity Market enable your business to be paid just for making capacity available to respond to events, meaning your assets would still be generating revenue in the form of availability payments even where they are not required to deliver.
+By reducing your consumption, you’ll also be saving on your energy bill, especially if you can shift your consumption away from expensive times in the day.

 4. How can I find out if my business is suitable for Demand Side Response?

-Every business is different, and we can work with you to help you determine the right DSR scheme for your business.
+Every business is different, and we can work with you to help you determine the right DSR schemes for your business.

 Suitability depends upon: